Skip to main content

 case class LabelsClass(string: String, int: Int)

-val updatedLabelsCounter: Resource[IO, Counter[IO, Long, LabelsClass]] = factory
+val updatedLabelsCounter: Resource[IO, Counter[IO, Double, LabelsClass]] = factory

 .counter("counter_total")